Senior 19 min · March 05, 2026

 Binary search is not always faster.

-Choose based on access pattern, not dogma.
+Choose based on access pattern, data size, and mutation frequency — not dogma.

 Applications of Binary Search: Monotonic Functions, Search Space Reduction, and Feasibility Problems

 Binary search is not limited to searching for a value in an array.
-It is a general algorithmic technique for solving problems where the search space is monotonic—i.e., a property holds for one side and not the other.
-This pattern is often called "binary search on the answer."
+It is a general algorithmic technique for solving problems where the search space is monotonic — i.e., a property holds for one side and not the other.
+This pattern is often called 'binary search on the answer.'

-1. Monotonic Functions: Given a function f(x) that is monotonic (non-decreasing or non-increasing) over some range, you can binary search for the x where f(x) equals a target.
-For example, finding the square root of a number: you binary search on x from 0 to n, checking if x*x == n or within epsilon.
-Similarly, finding the first bad version in a sequence of builds (if a version is bad, all later versions are bad) is a classic example.
+1. Monotonic Functions: Given a function f(x) that is monotonic (non-decreasing or non-increasing) over some range, you can binary search for the x where f(x) equals a target or crosses a threshold.
+For example, finding the integer square root of a number: binary search on x from 0 to n, checking if x*x ≤ n.
+Similarly, finding the first bad version in a sequence of software builds (if version v is bad, all versions after v are also bad) is a classic binary search application.

 1